goat-io/openmetabase/README.md

 └── package.json            # Root package with convenience scripts
 ```

+## Security Architecture

+### Embedding Authentication Flow

+1. **Backend Authorization**: All embedding requests go through our backend (`metabase-emb`) which:
+   - Validates user permissions and access rights
+   - Generates JWT tokens with encoded dashboard access
+   - Provides API keys only to authorized users for action execution

+2. **Secure Token Exchange**: The frontend and embedded Metabase communicate via postMessage to:
+   - Share API keys for action execution
+   - Exchange session tokens as needed
+   - Maintain security boundaries between iframe and parent

+3. **JWT-Based Access Control**: Each embedding URL contains a JWT token that:
+   - Encodes the specific dashboard ID and parameters
+   - Ensures access was authorized by our backend
+   - Prevents unauthorized dashboard access

 ## Metabase Patches

 We maintain the following patches to enable actions in embedded dashboards: